serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

+By using type parameters, you can also make more complex things like [this library](https://github.com/pfgray/ts-adt) for ADTs.

 #### Pattern matching

-These were straightforward examples of working with ADT-like structures in TypeScript.
-By using type parameters, you can also make some more complex things like [this library](https://github.com/pfgray/ts-adt) for ADTs.
-But one of the most valuable features of Haskell that is connected with ADTs is pattern matching.
+One of the most valuable features of Haskell that is connected with ADTs is [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching), which allows you to write code branches based on the structure of values.
-It allows you to disclose you structure comparing it with some pattern and based on this condition, execute some code.
-There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript yet, but [ts-pattern](https://github.com/gvergnaud/ts-pattern) can provide it for you.
+There is [no such built-in functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript yet, but you can use [ts-pattern](https://github.com/gvergnaud/ts-pattern).

-Example from repository:
+Here's an example from the repository:

 ```typescript
 type Data =